Australian hip-hop: Major label releases (1990s)

 In the late 1980s, Sound Unlimited Posse signed with Sony Music, thereby becoming the first Australian hip hop group signed on to a major record label.
 In 1992, they released the first major-label Australian hip hop album titled A Postcard from the Edge of the Under-side.

 In 1991, a 16-year-old Sydney-based solo artist named KIC was signed to Columbia/SME Records.
 His first single, "Bring Me On", was popular in Australia, Singapore, and Hong Kong.
 Also in 1992, independent label company Random Records released Def Wish Cast's album Knights of the Underground Table.
 After 1992, independent CDs and tapes were released by various artists, primarily from the western suburbs of Sydney, a largely immigrant-populated area largely known as a working class, underprivileged, and crime-ridden area.

-MC Opi (a.k.a.
-Opi Nelson) was an underground hip hop and dancehall artist who rose to national success after her performance on Christine Anu and Paul Kelly's 1994 ARIA-nominated single "Last Train", released by Mushroom/EMI (White Label).
-Prior to this, MC Opi co-produced Women on the Rhyme, the first national radio documentary about Australian female hip hop artists, created at the Australian Broadcasting Corporation (ABC).

-MC Opi contributed to Anu's debut album Stylin' Up, which attained platinum status in Australia and won the ARIA Award for Best Indigenous Album.
-Following the winning of the award, Anu invited MC Opi to perform with her on the first "Australian Jail Tour" as part of NAIDOC (National Aborigines and Islanders Day Observance Committee) Week in 1993 in order to raise awareness about indigenous deaths in custody.
+MC Opi who was a dancehall artist, who co-produced with Jaslyn Hall, Australian Broadcasting Corporation Triple J and Womadelaide producer, the 1991 Australian Broadcasting Corporation radio documentary 'Women on the Rhyme' the first ABC radio documentary about Australian female dancehall and hip hop artists.
+This documentary featured interviews with Charlene (Def Wish Cast), No.1 Jamaican & US female Dancehall artist Shelly Thunder, New Zealand Hip Hop Group Moana and the Moahunters, Sydney Hip Hop Artist RapAttack and others.

-Later years (2000s)
+Millennial era (2000s)

 The Melbourne hip hop group 1200 Techniques was formed in 1997 by "old-school" 1980s B-boy/aerosol artist DJ Peril (founding member of Melbourne hip hop crew Island Boys).The group consisted of DJ Peril on production, turntables, and percussion; his brother Kem(Kemstar) on guitar; and N'fa on vocals.
 They released an EP in 2001 called Infinite Styles with the independent label company Rubber Records.
 1200 Techniques later released one of the first hip hop crossover hits, a track called "Karma" (from the album Choose One).
 The song spawned the first ARIA Award for a hip hop act in Australia even before there was a hip hop category.
 Additionally "Karma" won Michael Gracey an ARIA in the same year for Best Video.
 In 2003, the band released the first Australian hip hop DVD titled One Time Live, which featured the band's music videos, live footage and two short documentaries.
 Their second album, Consistency Theory, was released in 2004.